-- 1. Import all CAD files that contribute to the model into the same Pathfinder model. - 2.
-If any of the imported files were not IFC, set the Import Type for the objects imported from those files.
+- 1. Import all CAD files that contribute to the model into the same Pathfinder model. - If any of the imported files were not IFC, set the Import Type for the objects imported from those files.
 These files default all objects to the Import Type, Obstruction, so this only needs to be done for non-Obstruction objects.

-Some fast ways to do this include:
+Some fast ways to do this include: - a.

-- a.
 If the imported objects are grouped together in the navigation view by type, select the group containing the objects such as the one containing all the doors, and set the Import Type in the property panel to Door. - b.
-If the imported objects contain the object type in their name, such as Door 43, use the search tool (Edit → Find) to select all with the text Door in the name.
+If the imported objects contain the object type in their name, such as Door43, use the search tool (Edit \rightarrow Find) to select all with the text Door in the name.
 Then set the Import Type to Door on the whole selection. - 3.
+For any imported Obstructions that might come and go throughout the simulation or that should only slow down occupants rather than prevent movement, convert them to Obstacles as defined in Section 3.4.1.3. - 4.
 Delete any objects that should not contribute to the Pathfinder model or set their Import Type to <ignored>.
-This may be necessary, for instance, if the file contained stand-in objects, such as the building envelope. - 4.
-In the Model menu, click Generate Model from BIM.
-This will show the Generate Settings dialog as explained in Section 4.3.1.2. - 5.
+This may be necessary, for instance, if the file contained stand-in objects, such as the building envelope.

+- 5. In the Model menu, click Generate Model from BIM.
+This will show the Generate Settings dialog as explained in Section 4.3.1.2. - 6.
 Set the desired properties for generating the model, and click Generate.
-This will generate rooms, stairs, and doors for the entire imported model. - 6.
-If any exits still need to be added, do so manually. - 7.
+This will generate rooms, stairs, and doors for the entire imported model. - 7.
+If any exits still need to be added, do so manually. - 8.
 There may be extra detached rooms that are not needed in the model.
-An easy way to remove these is to first right-click a room that should be in the result, and click Select Connected

-Components from the right-click menu.
+An easy way to remove these is to first right-click a room that should be in the result, and click Select Connected Components from the right-click menu.
 Select the Entire graph option in the dialog, and click OK.
 Hide the selected objects.
 Repeat this until all required components have been hidden.
 The remaining extra rooms can be selected and deleted.